Marietta Hit and Run Accident Lawyer

 Skilled hit-and-run accident attorneys will conduct an investigation of your accident to try to identify the driver who caused the collision and left the scene.
 They will use all the information and descriptions that you can provide for them, as well as the police report.

 They will question any documented witnesses and procure any available surveillance footage.
-Depending on the circumstances, they may even consult with an accident reconstruction specialist to determine exactly what happened during your collision to prove that the fault lies with the driver who left.
+Depending on the circumstances, they may even consult with an accident reconstruction professional to determine exactly what happened during your collision and prove that the fault lies with the driver who left.

 Contact a Knowledgeable Marietta Hit and Run Accident Law Firm Today